- Last Date to File ITR for FY 2022-23 (AY 2023-24) - Income Tax Return Due Date

 |Less: Cost of Improvement||(XXX)|

-However, where the Stamp duty value is not more than 110% of consideration, then sale consideration shall be treated as Full Value of Consideration
+However, where the Stamp duty value does not exceed 110% of consideration, then sale consideration is treated as Full Value of Consideration

 |Stamp Duty Value||20,50,000|

 |Percentage of SDV/Sale value Acceptable Value (10% variation is allowed)||102.5%|

 |The full value of consideration will be Sale value [since SDV is not more than 110% of sale value]||20,00,000|

 NOTE:- If, in case, the sale value would have been 15lac, i.e., variation greater than 10% from the stamp duty value, then the Full value of consideration in such case would have been 2050000 (sdv).

 How is the stamp duty value calculated under section 50C?